alipannu12121/icp/intl.en-US/Before ICP Filling/Prepare and check the website domain.md

 Domain names that have not completed the real-name verification process cannot obtain an ICP filing.
 Make sure that you have completed the real-name verification process for your domain name and the real-name verification information is consistent with the ICP registration information.
 If your domain name is registered through Alibaba Cloud, you can perform the following steps to view the real-name verification information.

-**Note:** The Alibaba Cloud International Site \(www.alibabacloud.com\) provides domain name registration services for domains whose servers are not located in Mainland China.
-Therefore, if domain names are registered on the Alibaba Cloud International Site, you cannot apply for an ICP filing.
-If you need to register a domain name that can obtain an ICP filing, register the domain name on the Alibaba Cloud China Site \(www.aliyun.com\).
+**Note:** The Alibaba Cloud international site \(alibabacloud.com\) provides domain name registration services for domains whose servers are not located in Mainland China.
+Therefore, if domain names are registered on the Alibaba Cloud international site \(alibabacloud.com\), you cannot apply for an ICP filing.
+If you need to use a domain name that is qualified for an ICP filing, register the domain name on the Alibaba Cloud China site \(aliyun.com\).

 1. View the real-name verification information